onflow/kitty-items/README.md

 Above is a basic diagram of the parts of this project contained in each folder, and how each part interacts with the others.

-### 1. The Flow Blockchain
+### 1. The Flow Emulator

 Flow is a next-generation blockchain platform that is designed to be fast and easy to use.
 If you're new to Flow, consider reading more about it in the [Flow Primer](https://www.onflow.org/primer), or visit the [developer documentation](https://docs.onflow.org/).
+The emulator simulates Flow's operatio in a singel process you can run locally while developing.
+Read about the emulator [here](https://docs.onflow.org/emulator)

 ### 2. Web App (Static website) | [kitty-items-web](https://github.com/onflow/kitty-items/tree/master/kitty-items-web)